noClaps/znak/docs/syntax.md

 ## Code block

 Code blocks are highlighted using [Highlight](./highlight.md).
-To get syntax highlighting, you'll need to create a TOML file with your theme.
+To get syntax highlighting, you'll need to create a CSS file with your theme.
 See [Highlight#Themes](./highlight.md#themes) for details on how to do this.

 ````md
 ```py